MicrosoftDocs/winrt-api/windows.perception.spatial/spatiallocator_trylocateattimestamp_378988770.md

 # Windows.Perception.Spatial.SpatialLocator.TryLocateAtTimestamp

 ## -description
-Creates a SpatialLocation representing the device's location at the specified timestamp.
+Returns a SpatialLocation representing the device's location at the specified timestamp.
 The coordinates within are expressed relative to the supplied coordinate system.
+If the device cannot be located in that coordinate system at the specified timestamp, the return value will be null.
+This can happen when the device has lost tracking, for example.

 ## -parameters
 ### -param timestamp